-As of March 1, 2013, the Social Security Administration (SSA) now requires you1 to get your benefit payments electronically (i.e., direct deposit).
-Having funds sent directly to your bank account is one of the easiest ways to track your finances and secure your benefits, but it goes well beyond budgeting.
-If you or a loved one have not yet signed up, direct deposit is a smart move for multiple reasons.
-In this article, we'll lay out the benefits, how to enroll, and most importantly, when to expect that first deposit!
+Having funds sent directly to your bank account is one of the easiest ways to track and secure your benefits, but it goes well beyond budgeting.
+If you or a loved one has not yet signed up, then direct deposit is a smart move for multiple reasons.
+In this article, we'll lay out the benefits, how to enroll, and, most importantly, when to expect that first deposit!

 Benefits of Switching to Direct Deposit for Social Security

 Many people, especially as they get older, think that keeping cash or having a physical check is the safest way to protect their money.
 In reality, physical money is easier to lose and more difficult to manage.
 Here's why using direct deposit can be a huge help in managing your money: